Beekeeping: Doing A Walk-Away Hive Split

 All that’s left to do is top both hives with a telescoping lid, strap ’em down in case of high winds and walk away.

-Doubling Our Hive Numbers
+Doubling Our Beehive Numbers

 How exciting!
 Where there was once one hive with 2 full deep boxes, we now have two hives each containing a full box of brood, bees and honey!
 Both hives are topped with a deep hive box with empty frames for them to expand to.
-The’ll draw comb on those empty frames and just keep growing!
+They’ll draw comb on those empty frames and just keep growing!

 Whichever hive still contained the queen will simply carry on with business as usual.
 But the hive that does not now have a queen will simply grow a new one by feeding a new egg royal jelly until it hatches a new queen.
 Then they will carry on with business as usual also.